-Given just two months to prepare, Julian recalls the pain of training for the first time at the Railway Reserve – coincidentally close to Saxton Field, the venue of the 2021 South Island Colgate Games in Nelson which begins on Friday.
+Given just two months to prepare, Julian recalls the pain of training for the first time at the Railway Reserve – coincidentally close to Saxton Field, the venue of the 2021 South Island Colgate Games in Nelson.

 “It was the first time I was carrying out training sessions and gearing towards a major event,” recalls Julian, now aged 32.

 “I remember the Colgate Games as both very exciting but very nerve-wracking.
 At that time, I was a very competitive young boy but, up until that point, I had set my sights on a basketball career.”

 He travelled the one-and-a-half hours by car to Blenheim and recalls with a laugh he was wearing attire which would not have looked out of place in the circus.